 Investigators later learned that Mr Friedrich had been living alone since divorcing his Thai wife “many years ago”.
 Mr Friedrich reportedly had diabetes, high blood pressure and depression.
 He had talked about killing himself if he did not recover from his illnesses.

-“We have found all valuables in place and no signs of foul play,” Pol Capt Wonwit announced who is treating the death as a suicide.
-Meanwhile, the deceased’s lawyer and the German Embassy have been informed by police.
+“We found no signs of foul play on the property and all the man’s valuables were found intact,” announced Pol Capt Wonwit who is treating the death as a suicide.
+Police have informed the deceased’s lawyer and the German Embassy of the death.